protoben/resume/resume.md

 Background
 -----------

-* I'm proficient in the following:
+* Proficient in the following:
     + C, C++, assembly (ARM and x86\_64), Go, Haskell, Bash, Git
     + Sockets programming, 802.11 / packet radio
+    + Formal specification and verification of systems (TLA+, PlusCal, etc.)

-* I've done research projects / coursework in the following:
+* Did research projects / coursework in the following:
     + JPEG, MPEG4 / H.264, SIFT
     + Linear coding and linear network coding, the Paillier cryptosystem
-    + Formal specification and verification of systems (TLA+, PlusCal, etc.)
+    * Computability theory, complexity theory, information theory

-* I've worked on a number of small projects related to networking, cryptography, coding theory, and packet radio.
+* Worked on a number of small projects related to networking, cryptography, coding theory, and packet radio.
 They are available on my [github](http://github.com/protoben).